 How is Productivity Measured?

-In the Productivity Widget and the Productivity Report, productivity is measured based only on which websites and applications are used.
+In the above widgets/reports, productivity is measured based only on which websites and applications are used.

 Each website and application has one of four possible productivity ratings:

 Setting Productivity Ratings

 Many other websites and applications are “unrated.”

-Admins can set productivity ratings for each unrated website or app and can change the productivity rating for websites and apps that already have ratings.
+Admins and Managers (if allowed) can set productivity ratings for each unrated website or app and can change the Productivity Rating for websites and apps that already have ratings.
 Here’s how:

 Setting Different Productivity Ratings for Different User Groups

 The Scope column on the Productivity Ratings page (above) shows at which level the rating is applied.
 The scope can have three values:

 - Global: Applies to all companies using Time Doctor